Ounoughi-Chahinez/MLforInternationalTrade/README.md

 # Relatedness and Product Complexity Meet Gravity Models of International Trade

-Authors: Marek Tiits, Tarmo Kalvet, Chahinez Ounoughi, and Sadok Ben Yahia

-Journal of Open Innovation: Technology, Market, and Complexity (ELS)
+Marek Tiits, Tarmo Kalvet, Chahinez Ounoughi, and Sadok Ben Yahia Journal of Open Innovation: Technology, Market, and Complexity, 2024, 100288, ISSN 2199-8531, https://doi.org/10.1016/j.joitmc.2024.100288.

+**Abstract:** Researchers have long used gravity models to analyze international trade patterns, identify export opportunities, and negotiate trade agreements.
+Recent research has emphasized the significance of relatedness and product complexity research in developing robust economic development strategies.
+This paper presents a novel approach, incorporating relatedness and product complexity as integral elements for interpreting export potential within gravity models powered by machine learning.
+Our approach stands out for its proficiency in accurately predicting bilateral trade values at a detailed product group level, providing valuable insights for policymakers and other stakeholders.
+The research leverages random forest machine learning models for predictions and incorporates relatedness and complexity to reveal new dimensions in international trade analysis.

+**Keywords:** Economic development policy; Relatedness and Complexity; Gravity model; Machine-learning; Explainability

 ---